Hosted in Upper Sioux Community and Granite Falls, MN

 |Click HERE for Delegate Application||Click HERE for General Registration|

 HOW: Build from existing policy priorities of partners; enlarge the circle, work on designing a unified, comprehensive plan for achieving shared sustainable prosperity in Minnesota.
-Kick-off statewide gathering June 27-29, 2018, in Granite Falls, MN.
+Kick-off statewide gathering June 27-29, 2018, in Upper Sioux Community and Granite Falls, MN.
 Regional locally-hosted community input meetings September- October 2018.
 Final statewide gathering in December 2018.
 Social media dissemination throughout.
 One Minnesota Equity Blueprint ready for presentation to our new Governor and Legislature in January 2019, and back across networks statewide.

 GOAL: (1) Create the One Minnesota Equity Blueprint, building within the Shared Sustainable Prosperity model and Community Capitals Framework, to integrate inclusion and equity across all strategies for community and economic vitality across Minnesota; (2) Build a statewide structure of multi-layered networks to achieve goal outcomes; (3) Work together ongoing to achieve and implement outcomes (below) at policy and practice levels, as a multi-year coordinated network effort.